panzerdp/dmitripavlutin.com/content/posts/079-object-destructuring/index.md

 As seen in many examples before, the object destructuring binds property values to variables.

-The object destructuring can assign values to variables declared using `const`, `let` and `var`.
+The object destructuring can assign values to variables declared using `const`, `let`, and `var`.
 Or even assign to an already existing variable.

 For example, here's how to destructure using `let` statement: